Mexico–United States border: Border incursions

-According to the U.S. Border Patrol, apprehensions of Central Americans at the border reduced from 70,000 to 55,000 attempted illegal migrants from 2007 to 2011.
-Thereafter, the number of apprehensions increased dramatically to 95,000 in 2012, 150,000 in 2013, and 220,000 in 2014.
-The increased apprehensions could have been the result of improved border security or a dramatic rise in attempted crossings, or both.

 In the fiscal year of 2006, there were 29 confirmed border incursions by Mexican government officials, of which 17 were by armed individuals.
 Since 1996, there have been 253 incursions by Mexican government officials.
 In 2014 the U.S. Department of Homeland Security informed California Representative Duncan D. Hunter that since 2004, there have been 300 documented border incursions, which resulted in 131 individuals being detained.

-On August 3, 2008, Mexican military personnel crossed into Arizona from Mexico and encountered a U.S. Border Patrol agent, whom they held at gunpoint.
+According to the U.S. Border Patrol, apprehensions of Central Americans at the border reduced from 70,000 to 55,000 attempted illegal migrants from 2007 to 2011.
+On August 3, 2008, Mexican military personnel crossed from Mexico into the United States and encountered a Border Patrol agent, whom they held at gunpoint.
 The soldiers later returned to Mexico, as backup Border Patrol agents came to investigate.
+Thereafter, the number of apprehensions increased dramatically to 95,000 in 2012, 150,000 in 2013, and 220,000 in 2014.
+The increased apprehensions could have been the result of improved border security or a dramatic rise in attempted crossings, or both.

-Disagreements over need for more resources
+Disagreements over the need for more resources

 Proponents of greater spending on the border argue that continuing the buildup is necessary because of increased violence and drug trafficking from Mexico spilling into the U.S. However, critics such as the Washington Office on Latin America have argued that the diminishing number of border crossings can only be partially attributed to U.S. security measures.
 Unintentional factors, such as a weakened U.S. economy in the wake of the 2008 financial crisis and the Mexican drug war have made attempting illegal border crossings more risky and less rewarding.